buehler/mse-master-thesis/sections/00_2_authorship.md

 # Declaration of Authorship {-}

-I, Christoph Bühler, declare that this MASTER THESIS titled "TODO" and the work presented in it are my own.
+I, Christoph Bühler, declare that this MASTER THESIS titled "Trust in a Distributed Authentication Mesh" and the work presented in it are my own.

 I confirm that: